ZEISS-PiWeb/PiWeb-Api/_pages/0124-restapi-dataservice-inspectionplan.md

 If you update a part you might want to:

-* Rename/move parts
+* Rename/move parts or
-* Change part's attributes
+* change attributes of parts.

-{{site.images['info']}} If versioning is activated on server side, every update of one or more parts creates a new version entry.
+{{site.images['info']}} If versioning is activated on the server side, every update creates a new version entry.
 {% endcapture %}

 {% assign exampleCaption="Change the "metal part"*s attributes" %}